nus-cs2103-AY1920S2/duke/docs/README.md

 #### Images used for the User:

-There is only one image used to represent the user.
+There is only one image used to represent the User.
 The image looks like this:

 <img src = "NewUser.png" width = "100">